TheWoodenMan/100-days-of-code/log.md

  1. Keybr ✅
  2. Anki ✅
  3. Reading ShaeHowe CSS Advanced-Performance Organisation.✅
+ 4. I found a great overview of css-flexbox on stackoverflow.
 **Thoughts**

  1. I'm going to ease off the keybr for a bit, happy to sit in the 60-70 wpm bracket.